hai2kk/PortfolioManager/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+This project requires a key from alphavantage inorder to successfully work.

+Login to https://www.alphavantage.co/ and get an API key

+Create a file configKeys.js under src/keys and copy the below contents.

+const configKeys = {
+  TIME_SERIES_KEY: "XXXXXXX"
+};

+export {configKeys}

+Replace XXXXXXX with the new key

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents